Toulouse-Lautrec’s Moulin Rouge Paintings and Posters

 Toulouse-Lautrec’s At The Moulin Rouge; the show is over, the illusion evaporates.
 (4) © Wikimedia Commons.

 The mood has certainly changed from the La Goulue poster.
-Now the electric light has turned the scene into a series of sombre browns and sickly greens.
+The spotlight has gone and now the electric light has turned the scene into a series of sombre browns and sickly greens.

 The illusion of the Moulin Rouge

-Behind the main group we see La Goulue looking in a wall mirror, adjusting her hair with her back to us.
-Another dancer is standing next to her.
+Behind the main group we see La Goulue looking in a wall mirror, adjusting her hair.
 Still in the background we see Toulouse-Lautrec and his cousin who appear to be glumly stalking out of the picture.

 Lautrec has accentuated his own features and made his cousin a stooping presence by his side.
-Once again he is exploring the graphic possibilities of caricature to convey a gloomy mood in the unreal atmosphere of a late night at the Moulin Rouge.
+Once again, as in many other of his paintings, he is exploring the graphic possibilities of caricature.
+The two exit the unreal atmosphere of a late night at the Moulin Rouge.

-They look into space as though avoiding eye contact and appear disengaged.
-If we look at the dancer who is sitting opposite Jane Avril, her face looks puffy and tired; Lautrec has given her a jaundiced yellow tone.
-The plumpness of her face seems exaggerated; she looks as though she is at the end of her career.
+The table appears silent and unanimated.
+The conversation has fizzled out, people look into space and avoid eye contact.
+The dancer sitting opposite Jane Avril looks puffy and tired; Lautrec has given her a jaundiced yellow tone.
+She looks as though she is at the end of her career.

-So this may be a late a night scene after the adrenaline of the showtime has subsided and the alcohol has dulled the senses.
+Lautrec has caught a late-night scene after the adrenaline of showtime has subsided and the alcohol has dulled the senses.
 We have come back to the disillusion of plain reality.
+Real life has really kicked in.

-And that reality includes the fact that communication between the bourgeois patrons and the lower class performers is difficult.
+That reality includes the fact that communication between the bourgeois patrons and the lower-class performers is difficult.
 The people in this painting find it hard to step out of socially imposed roles.
 In fact the accepted limits of status, hierarchy and culture make it almost impossible.

 The commercial transaction between people of different social status

-The table we see here is not convivial it is simply a by-product of the commercial transaction between people from different social backgrounds with nothing in common.
-They have simply been thrown together by the artificial spectacle of Montmartre.
+The table we see here is not spontaneous or convivial.
+It is simply a by-product of the commercial transaction between people from different social backgrounds with nothing in common.
+They have been thrown together by the artificial spectacle of Montmartre, where better-off people can watch poorer people perform.

 La Goulue’s fairground hut decorations